 Twentieth-century history always revs me up.
 Perhaps growing up in an era of upheaval and placing the events in a shared temporal space inspires it; frankly, I’m not sure.
 Either way, if you ever wanted to learn more about contemporary Slovenian history, here’s your chance.

-The exhibit walks through the declaration of independence to little-known Ten Day War and the (mostly) peaceful resolution that escaped Slovenia’s neighbours for the better part of the decade.
+The exhibit walks through the declaration of independence to the little-known Ten Day War and the (mostly) peaceful resolution that escaped Slovenia’s neighbors for the better part of the decade.

 Where to stay in Ljubljana for sightseeing

-Thanks for the city’s compact nature, figuring out where to stay in Ljubljana isn’t usually much of a problem.
+Thanks to the city’s compact nature, figuring out where to stay in Ljubljana isn’t usually much of a problem.
 The biggest issue comes with the city’s growing popularity.
-During high season, be sure to book well ahead of time, especially if you want to grab a room at one of these top accommodations picks…
+During high season, be sure to book your hotel well ahead of time, especially if you want to grab a room at one of these top accommodations picks…

-- Vander Urbani Resort: A beautiful luxury design hotel in a perfect central location.
-The modern rooms are stunning but the true star of this property is the rooftop terrace pool with views over the historical centre.
+• Vander Urbani Resort: A beautiful luxury design hotel in a perfect central location.
+The modern rooms are stunning, but the true star of this property is the rooftop terrace pool with views over the historical center.